MyzTyn/SimpleAssemblyPlayground/README.md

 # SimpleAssemblyPlayground

 A fun little playground to write and run x86 Assembly code (currently using AT&T syntax).
-This project is cross-platform (Windows & MacOS).
+This project is cross-platform (Windows, Linux & MacOS).

 ---